SRKadam1/RaspberryPI_ADS1115/README.md

 # RaspberryPi_ADS1115

-This Python (not CircuitPython) code is intended for collecting Analog-to-Digital Converter (ADC) counts with a timestamp.
+This Python (not CircuitPython) code is intended for collecting continuous, differential Analog-to-Digital Converter (ADC) counts with a timestamp.

 The Raspberry Pi will collect data and save to a csv file as long as it receives a HIGH signal.
 The code is cyclic; once it has been started from the terminal or command line, it will repeat the process of waiting, collecting data, and storing data until interrupted.